Phone: 01248 382119

 My research interests lie in the broad field of Francophone Postcolonial Studies, with a particular focus on literary representation.
 Having worked extensively on texts authored by French writers of Algerian origin, specifially on representations of the Algerian War of Independence (1954-62) and the way in which the war has been remembered in France, as well as on issues of integration, immigration, mobility and immobility, I have now begun research on prisons and incarceration in the francophone world.
 This new project encapsulates the history of French penal colonies, such as Guyana and New Caledonia, post-independence dictatorships in the francophone world, and representations of the prison in contemporary France.

-I am an active member of the Society for Francophone Postcolonial Studies and of the Association for the Study of Modern and Contemporary France.
+I am an active member of the Society for Francophone Postcolonial Studies and I am currently co-organising the Society's annual conference for 2019.

 I teach on and coordinate a wide variety of undergraduate and postgraduate modules, including core French language modules, modules on the history, cultures and society of France and the francophone world, as well as co-taught cross-departmental modules offered in the School of Languages, Literatures and Linguistics.
 I am also Year Abroad Coordinator for French and I supervise a number of final-year dissertation students, as well as one PhD student.